Danielle Ferriera, Plant Health Manager for the orchid range and the section grower for young plants at Green Circle, Ohio.

-Plant-Prod: Could you just take us through the process that you use to pick the correct fertilizer formulation and optimize the plant nutrition for growing orchids and young plants?
+Plant-Prod: Could you just take us through the process that you use to pick the correct water soluble fertilizer formulation and optimize the plant nutrition for growing orchids and young plants?

 Danielle: Orchids use very little fertilizer.
 We basically feed a maximum of 1 EC (electrical conductivity) unit every time that we irrigate the plants.
 You have to be really careful because it’s so little, you really can cause problems if you’re not doing it correctly.